-- the accuracy of the diagnosis and what the probability is that the diagnosis is wrong
+- the accuracy of the diagnosis and the probability that the diagnosis is wrong

 - the intended intervention

-- which intervention the patient does wants not to have, e.g. removal of an ovary or a uterus.
+- Which intervention does the patient want not to have, e.g. removal of an ovary or a uterus?

 - Complications of surgery.
 At least the standard reported complications should be mentioned.
-Better are personal data, preferably published in the peer review literature.

-- who gave the consent to do a specific intervention e.g. the parents for minors.
+- of who gave the consent to do a specific intervention, e.g. the parents of minors.